jsonking/jsonking.github.io/_posts/2019-05-08-my-local-mongodb-setup.markdown

 Next we shall create a 3-shard cluster with a single node per shard (a 3x1 cluster).
 This is the kind of environment I use when working with sharding related features.

 To change from the default `./data/` directory mlaunch commands accept the ``--dir DIR`` argument.
-This give flexibility over where the files are stored.
+This gives flexibility over where the files are stored.
 Here we will locate our environment in the `./sharded/` directory.

 ```
 $ mlaunch init --dir sharded --sharded 3 --nodes 1 --replicaset